rjdkmr/gcMapExplorer/docs/commands/normVC.rst

-normKR - Normalization by Vanilla-Coverage
+normVC - Normalization by Vanilla-Coverage
 ------------------------------------------

 This method was first used for inter-chromosomal map.
 Later it was used for